 Path of Life operates Housing programs that span Riverside County.
 Using funds awarded by the Riverside County Continuum of Care (CoC), we operate a Permanent Supportive Housing program which in total houses over 80 households.
 We have also partnered with Riverside City College District to operate a Rapid Rehousing program for their students.

 "My people will abide in a peaceful habitation, in secure dwellings, and in quiet resting places."

 "And my God will supply every need of yours according to his riches in glory in Christ Jesus."

 In partnership with Riverside County, Path of Life operates a Family Shelter located in the City of Riverside.
-The program allows whole families to be sheltered together for 30-60 days.
+The program allows whole families to be sheltered together for up to 60 days.
 The shelter is open 24-hours per day, 365 days per year.
 We provide case management and referrals to employment and behavioral health programs.
 Our goal is to assist families in returning to permanent housing as soon as possible.

 This City of Riverside based Outreach and Congregational Social Work program was designed to assist vulnerable individuals, groups, and families using a collaboration of neighborhood faith-based groups, community organizations, and government entities.
 Using Social Work Interns from our local Universities, we assist in local events, training programs, and community resource education designed to encourage exiting homelessness.

 “Whoever is kind to the poor lends to the LORD, and he will reward them for what they have done.”